Lost-Outpost/constellation/README.md

 I doubt you need to do this since you likely already have this installed.
 This package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

-### Clean Enderal
+### Clean Starfield

 I highly recommend uninstalling the game through Steam, deleting the game folder, and reinstalling it.
-You should also clean up the `Enderal Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
+You should also clean up the `Starfield Special Edition` folder in `Documents/My Games/` by deleting the contents in it.

-[THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Enderal install should look like after shredding or cleaning it manually.
+[THIS](https://imgur.com/a/1dySo8q) is approximately what a clean Starfield install should look like after shredding or cleaning it manually.

-### Start Enderal
+### Start Starfield
 Start the game and exit once you're in the main menu.
-This will ensure any settings files needed by Wabbajack are created in the Enderal directory.
+This will ensure any settings files needed by Wabbajack are created in the Starfield directory.

 ## Using Wabbajack